OutBoulderCounty/icc-api/README.md

 I use [httpie](https://httpie.io/cli) to make requests in the examples below, but these could be translated to curl or any other tool.

 1. To get a session token, make a POST request to the `/login` endpoint with your email address and the appropriate redirect URL in the body.
-Make sure the component at this URL makes a GET request to the /authenticate API endpoint with the token provided in the query parameters.
+Make sure the component at this URL makes a POST request to the /authenticate API endpoint with a body containing the token provided in the query parameters.
 The data you get back from this request will contain a session token.
+You can find an example implementation in the icc-admin-ui repo.

    ```sh
    http POST http://localhost:8080/login email=<email> redirect_url=<redirect url>